wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

     c.
-Click the **Send Text** icon in the VM Desktop tool bar, paste the text into its window, then again click **Send Text** to send the text to an open command shell and close its window.
+Click the **Send Text** icon in the VM Desktop tool bar, paste the text into its window, then again click **Send Text** to send the text to the VM Desktop environment and close its window.

     ![A screenshot of a computer Description automatically generated](./images/media/image8.png)